canonical/ubuntu-pro-for-wsl/docs/04-enable-pro.md

-# How to enable Ubuntu Pro with UP4W
+# How to auto-attach distros to Ubuntu Pro

 ## Manual pro enablement
 1. Go to your [Ubuntu Pro dashboard](https://ubuntu.com/pro) to get your Ubuntu Pro token.